Pasquale Barra: Downfall

 However, the two assassins were from an Eastern Sicilian family headed by Giuseppe Calderone, not involved with the ruling corporate group of the Sicilian Mafia based in Western Sicily.
 As a result, the whole plot backfired.
 Turatello had close and powerful contacts within the Sicilian Mafia.
 Frank Coppola, a powerful Detroit Partnership figure in Detroit, Michigan, was his godfather and Luciano Leggio, the head of the Corleonesi faction of the Sicilian Mafia had himself put Turatello in charge of all drug trade in the region of Milan.

-They took Turatello's murder as an insult to their honor and reacted angrily.
+They took Turatello's murder as an insult to their honour and reacted angrily.
 They held Cutolo responsible for the murder and threatened to immediately retaliate against him.
 Faced with certain defeat against the Mafia, with threats against his life already carried out, Cutolo chose to dissociate himself from the murder.

 Through his sister, Cutolo told the Sicilians that he had never wanted Turatello killed and that Barra had acted out on his own.
-He claimed that Barra was in fact, a former friend who had turned into a crazed out of control assassin.
+He claimed that Barra was, in fact, a former friend who had turned into a crazed, out-of-control assassin.
 Moreover, he promised to collaborate with them in taking care of Barra.
 Barra was not only left alone to fend off the reprisals of the Sicilians, but now he also had to watch out against violent attacks from the other NCO members.

 Becoming a Pentito

 Barra had barely escaped two attacks and was completely stressed out by being on the lookout 24 hours a day.
 He avoided contact with everyone and chose to prepare his own tea and coffee, while carrying a knife carefully hidden in his anus at all times.
 Following this betrayal by Cutolo and his abandonment by the NCO, Pasquale Barra decided to become a pentito.
 From his cell in the local penitentiary in Foggia, Barra summoned Judge Apperti to inform him of his decision to collaborate with the Justice Department on October 18, 1982, thus becoming the first NCO member to become an informant.

-In exchange for greater protection, Barra decided to reveal details of NCO murders, and went on to testify against Cutolo and numerous NCO members during the three-year-long Maxi Trials which resulted from the NCO's crackdown in 1983.
-Barra's testimony along with those of Giovanni Pandico, Pasquale D'Amico, Mario Incarnato, etc. were found reliable and convincing enough to become a significant factor in the convictions of more than 800 defendants.
-However, many of the pentiti's allegations were proved to be fabrications and several of the convicted defendants were released.
+In exchange for greater protection, Barra decided to reveal details of NCO murders, and went on to testify against Cutolo and numerous NCO members during the three-year-long Maxi Trials, which resulted from the NCO's crackdown in 1983.
+Barra's testimony, along with those of Giovanni Pandico, Pasquale D'Amico, Mario Incarnato, etc., were found reliable and convincing enough to become a significant factor in the convictions of more than 800 defendants.
+However, many of the pentiti's allegations were proved to be fabrications, and several of the convicted defendants were released.